wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 So what is happening there?

-The Javascript will run, it will log "starting", set off the timer, queue it up which is basically saying "Ok I have this function called buzzer which I am going to run after 500 miliseconds, but I've got stuff to do so I'm going to keep going", so it moves on to the next line of code which is logging "finishing".
+The Javascript will run, it will log "starting", set off the timer, queue it up which is basically saying "Ok I have this function called buzzer which I am going to run after 500 milliseconds, but I've got stuff to do so I'm going to keep going", so it moves on to the next line of code which is logging "finishing".

 That is what is referred to as the **asynchronous** nature of JavaScript.

-As soon as it queues up the buzzer to be run after 500 miliseconds, it will go off onto the next line of code, and only come back to buzzer when it's time.
+As soon as it queues up the buzzer to be run after 500 milliseconds, it will go off onto the next line of code, and only come back to buzzer when it's time.

 That is why it is called a callback.
 Because Javascript will come back and call it at a later point in time.

-So that is good to know that even if you are trying to wait for 500 miliseconds, the rest of Javascript will keep on running.
+So that is good to know that even if you are trying to wait for 500 milliseconds, the rest of Javascript will keep on running.

 Now, when we get into promises and async await, Wes will show you us how to actually do that.
-It is a pretty common thing to want to wait a couple of miliseconds before doing something.
+It is a pretty common thing to want to wait a couple of milliseconds before doing something.

 ### Intervals